Skylake-dev/Notes/Machine Learning/Machine Learning.md

 where `b` is usually calculated as
 ![SVM_b_parameter](assets/SVM_b_parameter.png)

-NOTE: this does not come from the optimization problem it is computed a posteriori on the weights of the support vector (`Ns` is the set of support vectors).
+NOTE: this does not come from the optimization problem it is computed a posteriori on the weights of the support vector (`N_s` is the set of support vectors).
 It represent the average error of the prediciton and it is added to the prediction to correct it.

 Graphically, the result will be something like this
 ![SVM_support_vectors_example](assets/SVM_support_vectors_example.png)